 The first step is to build the model in the spreadsheet using definite values for all parameters and other inputs.
-This allows one to check the computations and evaluate the correctness of the model.
+This allows one to check the computations and assure the correctness of the model before the simulation-specific components are added.

 Second, replace the values in the cells that represent random or unknown quantities with formulas that sample these quantities from appropriate distributions.
 Appropriate formulas can be found in any reference on random variate generation.
 See (Cheng 1998) for example.
 At this point, all random variates will be resampled each time the spreadsheet is recalculated.

-Third, identify the "outputs" to the model.
-Actually, the modeler should know the desired performance measures when the model is created.
-Here, you want to identify the cells containing the values of these performance measures.
-At this point, you can observe the values of these cells changing (i.e., being sampled) each time the spreadsheet is recalculated.
+Third, identify the "output data" for the model.
+Actually, the modeler should know these desired performance measures when the model is created.
+For example, in an inventory model, one might use the mean cost per period as a performance measure, so the output data for the model would be the costs incurred in each period.
+Here, you want to identify those cells that contain the values of these performance measures.
+At this point, you can observe the values of these cells change (i.e., being sampled) each time the spreadsheet is recalculated.